tharun242005/BUDDY-MEMORY-ALLOCATION/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Available Scripts
+In the project directory, you can run the following commands:

+npm start
+Runs the app in development mode.
+Open http://localhost:3000 to view it in your browser.
+The page will reload when you make changes.

+npm test
+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

+npm run build
+Builds the app for production to the build folder.
+The build is minified and optimized for the best performance.
+Your app is ready to be deployed.

+In the project directory, you can run:# Buddy Memory Allocation

+Deployment
+The app is hosted on Firebase and is accessible at:

+Buddy Memory Allocation

+Contributing
+Feel free to fork this repository and submit pull requests.
+If you have any improvements, bugs, or new feature ideas, don't hesitate to raise an issue or contribute to the project.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.

+Acknowledgments
+Create React App for bootstrapping the project.

+Firebase Hosting for deployment.

+Buddy Memory Allocation for algorithm inspiration.

 ## Learn More